Peter Joseph Hurth: College President

-From 1880 to 1884, Hurth was the President of St. Joseph’s Commercial College (now the College of Mount Saint Joseph) in Cincinnati, Ohio.
+In September 1880, Hurth was the President of St. Joseph’s Commercial College (now the College of Mount Saint Joseph) in Cincinnati, Ohio, making him very likely the youngest university president in the United States at the time.

 He left as an American citizen and with a new passport.
 He had been naturalized there on 31 March 1883.
 His passport application described him as 5 ft 7 in tall, with gray eyes, blond hair, fair complexion, a stub-nose, a wide mouth, a round chin, and a round face.
 His trademark, a full, flowing beard, would come later.

 Hurth’s next stop was in Austin, Texas, where he served as the President of St. Edward’s College (now St. Edward’s University) in Austin, Texas, for eight years, from 1886 to 1894.
+Alongside his academic duties, he became an influential speaker and tireless missionary throughout the southern states.
+He was often invited to preach sermons, and in 1891 — an exceptional privilege for a Catholic priest — he was asked to deliver the opening address of the parliamentary session of the Texas House of Representatives.

+Furthermore, to encourage Catholic priests in the southern United States, he invited them to join the Eucharistic League of Priests, a pious association directed by the Fathers of the Blessed Sacrament founded by Father Pierre-Julien Eymard.
+His devotion to the Eucharist led him, in 1894, to organize with Father Bede Maler, O.S.B., the first Eucharistic convention in the United States, held at Notre Dame University in Indiana — an event that foreshadowed the future National Eucharistic Congresses of the United States.